 Here, we give you a little more useful information and detail about aspects of our tours and the services we offer.
 However, if you have any further queries please contact us by telephone on +44 (0)1264 710375 or email [email protected] Also have a look at the FAQs section as hopefully a number of questions you may have are answered here too.

-Each car will be given a detailed comprehensive tour book, which will contain:
+Each car will be given a detailed comprehensive tour book (group tours only) and/or our excellent and easy to use app for your smartphone or iPad, which will contain:

-- An overview of your holiday and the countries to be visited
+- An overview of your holiday and the countries/regions to be visited

 - The address, telephone number, web address for each hotel, as well as information on parking, facilities etc

 - A detailed itinerary with comprehensive information on everything there is to do, see and visit each day to ensure you’re able to make the most of your trip

 - Contact details for your Classic Travelling guides, and other tour participants (accompanied group tours only)

 - We also give each car a road atlas or maps (accompanied group tours only)

 - We can also supply pre-programmed Garmin GPS/sat navs (accompanied group tours only) or the GPX files for you to load onto your own Garmin or TomTom.
 (These must be reserved in advance)

 The Classic Travelling event director and tour guide will accompany all group tours (not any self-drive, independent Classic Tours) in a classic car.
 At least one of the Classic Travelling crew is trained & qualified in first-aid (human, not car!).
 Their vehicle will have a small first-aid kit and mobile phone, to keep in contact with each car.
 They will also carry a basic tool kit (unless accompanied by the Tour Mechanic – see below).